The links courses are some of the best in the UK and recognised internationally as being challenging and full of character.

 North West Coast and Llŷn Peninsula

-The scenic North Wales coast with upstanding castles and outstanding coastlines is the theme for the North, a World Heritage Site over-looking a world-class links course to the Llŷn Peninsula, an area of outstanding natural beauty, a fantastic backdrop for any round of golf.
+The scenic North Wales coast with upstanding castles and outstanding coastlines is the theme for the North.
 Here are just some courses that your clients should experience.

 As a one off experience play 9 holes at Aberdovey Golf Club before catching the train (from right outside the golf club), travelling north to complete the round at Royal St David’s.
-Two world class courses in one round and a breath taking ride through miles of mid Wales coast and country.
+Two world class courses in one round and a breathtaking ride through miles of Mid Wales coast and country.
+If you have time, visit Castell Harlech (Harlech Castle).

 Golfers playing on different holes with seascape views at Aberdovey Golf Club.